Who we are

 Authorised changes made to this document have been summarised in the revision history as shown:

 Clauses 1, 3, 5, 6, 7, 8, 9, 10 and 11 amended.

 New Clause 12 added.

 Newly numbered Clauses 15, 17 and 18 amended.

 COPYRIGHT NOTICE AND DISCLAIMER

-All contents featured on our website (including photos, design, codes, texts, logos and trademarks) are the sole property of ENL Limited and cannot be used on any type of support without the prior consent of ENL Limited.
+All contents featured on our website (including photos, design, codes, texts, logos and trademarks) are the sole property of [Name of Company] and cannot be used on any type of support without the prior consent of [Name of company].
 Should you have any query, please do not hesitate to contact us through our website.

 PICTURES, VIDEOS AND PLANS ARE PROVIDED FOR INDICATIVE PURPOSES ONLY AND ARE NON-CONTRACTUAL.